dreamcastnan/aws_sysops_notes/README.md

 ### __ELB for SysOps__

 1. static IP only for NLB
-2. support SSL for older browers: change LB security group to support a weaker cipher
+2. support SSL for older browsers: change LB security group to support a weaker cipher

+### To deploy a new app version to EC2 behind an ALB created by CloudFormation

+1. always try to update the resources deployed by CF by updating the stack, rather than updating resources directly
+2. Modify CF to use **AutoScalingReplacingUpdate** policy.
+Update the stack.
+Perform a second update wit the new release. **AutoScalingRollingUpdate policy** to control rolling update.

 ## __Auto Scaling Group__